peportier/ia04-dijkstra/dijkstra.cpp.md

     {
       if( x.end() != x.find(n.second) ) continue; // if n is black, do nothing...

-      // We don't make a special case if n is already an element of y.
+      // We don't make a special case for n already an element of y.
       // Indeed, the STL priority queue doesn't have an increaseKey operation.
       // Therefore, we tolerate duplicates.